Unity-Technologies/com.unity.cinemachine/README.md

 # UPM Package Template

-The purpose of this template is to provide data structure and guidelines for the development of new packages for the **Unity Package Manager (UPM)**.
+The purpose of this template is to provide data structure and develpment guidelines of new packages for the **Unity Package Manager (UPM)**.

-This is the first of many steps towards a an automated package publishing experience within Unity, therefore, this package template starter kit is a fraction of the creation, edition, validation and publishing tools we will end up with.
+This is the first of many steps towards an automated package publishing experience within Unity, therefore, this package template starter kit is a fraction of the creation, edition, validation and publishing tools we will end up with.

 We hope you enjoy your experience, you can use **#devs-packman** on Slack to provide feedback or ask questions around your package development efforts.